microsoft/aed-content-nasa-su20/PythonBasicsModule/4-Variables.md

 - String: These are chains of characters which are surrounded by single or double quotes like "hi", "NASA", "Space Rocks"
 - Boolean: Represents either True or False

-Try copying the code below to make some of your own variables:
+Try copying the code below and clicking the run button to make some of your own variables:

 ```python
 # Integer Variable